robotlolita/metamagical/README.md

 ( ... )
 ```

-You can attach meta-data by using the `metamagical/decorators` module:
+You can attach meta-data to your own objects by using the
+`metamagical/decorators` module:

 ```js
 let { documentation, category } = require('metamagical/decorators');